 I have cystic fibrosis (CF).
 It's a genetic condition that causes the mucus, which our bodies naturally produce, to be thicker and stickier than in people without the condition.
-It affects my lungs and digestive system in particular - the build-up of this mucus can cause lung infections and blockages in my pancreas that affect my digestion.
+The build-up of this mucus can cause lung infections and blockages in my pancreas that affect my digestion.
 I have to work really hard every day to stay well.
 Cystic fibrosis can be an invisible condition, so even though I might look well, I might not be feeling well.